codefellows/seattle-201n12/class-17-project-week-2/README.md

-# Class 17 -  Project Week: Milestone 2
+# Class 17 - Saturday -  Project Week: Milestone 2
 ## Development phase

 Now that your project is launched, here's how to organize the development efforts of your team: